paul-distefano/graphrag-toolkit/docs/querying-the-graph.md

 When combining these two retrievers, the `TraversalBasedRetriever` weights their contributions in favour of the chunk-based search: the chunk search provides a foundation of similarity-based results, which are then augmented by the broader-ranging entity-based results.

-To configure the `TraversalBasedRetriever` with one or other of these subetrievers, you can pass an instance of the subretriever, or the type of subretriver, to the factory method:
+To configure the `TraversalBasedRetriever` with just one or other of these subretrievers, you can pass an instance of the subretriever, or the type of subretriever, to the factory method:

 ```
 from graphrag_toolkit.retrieval.retrievers import ChunkBasedSearch